AD

 Discord Chat: “Just got promoted at work! / Friend: W / Another friend: HUGE W / Me: Let’s gooooo 🔥”

-TikTok Comment (under a graduation video): “First-gen college grad??
+TikTok Comment: “First-gen college grad??
 That’s a W if I’ve ever seen one.
 Congratulations!!”

 Text Exchange: “Friend: My crush finally texted me back / Me: W rizz my friend / Friend: Time to lock in and not mess this up”